Gobinath-Periyasamy/Algorithm--1-Prim-s-and-Kruskal-algorithm/README.md

 1. To Execute PrimsKruskalAlgo.exe (to execute both Prim's and Krushkal Algorithm at a time, Else to execute PrimAlgo.exe or Krushkal.exe to execute separately)
 2. To Enter the Number of Vertices : Eg : 7
 3. To Enter Diagonal Elements for given number of Vertices.
-(Please use the given values (bullet # 5) if needed)
+(Please use the given sample values (bullet # 5) to copy paste)

+    Eg :

-    Eg :      Enter the Number of Vertices : 7
+              Enter the Number of Vertices : 7

               Only the Diagonal Elements are enough to get stored